Khrystyna Kirik X Mark Bain

 Sound and archisonic live performance

-Their performance, The Core, unfolds as a journey through five acts, descending from the surface into the depths of the ground.
-Each act, or layer, evokes not just geological shifts, but emotional ones — asking us to listen with our bodies to the imprints of violence that infuse the soil.
+The performance unfolds as a journey descending from the surface into the depths of the ground.
+Each act or layer evokes not only geological shifts but also emotional ones — asking us to listen with our bodies to the imprints that infuse the soil.
+Sound resonates through walls through bodies, through memory.
+It explores how seismic traces of violence, of destruction, but also of the earth’s ongoing movements reverberate beyond what is seen or reported.
+How listening to them offers a way to reconnect with the soil beneath us.